ksw2000/Computer-Networking/CH6-cont.md

 + DHCP request encapsulated in UDP, encapsulated in IP, encapsulated in 802.3 Ethernet

-+ Ethernet frame broadcast (dest: FFFFFFFFFFFF) on LAN, received at router running DHCP server
++ Ethernet frame broadcast (destination: FFFFFFFFFFFF) on LAN, received at router running DHCP server

 + Ethernet demuxed to IP demuxed, UDP demuxed to DHCP